- 29 Apr 2025

 Prediction Center

-After a prediction model has been created, it can be found within the Prediction Center.
+After creating a prediction model, it can be found within the Prediction Center.

-- The name of the model.
-This is set when the model is created.
+- The model's name is set when it is created.
 It can be renamed at any time by right-clicking on the name.

 - The algorithm is determined at the time of creation.
-For more about the different types, see the section above.
+See the section above for more information on the different types.

 - Predictive models can have one of six different statuses.